 - Crowded/highly dense creatives: Creatives in Japan are more crowded than in the West – almost no space is left unfilled, whether that be on icons or screenshots.
 This can be done by using lots of small elements, adding special effects or particle systems, and incorporating emotional stimuli all over the images.

-- Bright and vivid colors: mixing colors and textures is an important part of Japanese culture.
+- Bright and vivid colors: Mixing colors and textures is an important part of Japanese culture.
 Colors should be bright and positive (RGB color scheme) to make visuals pop.

 Chinese is a very concise language that generally does not require much space.
 Therefore, words in Chinese consist of much fewer characters than in English (and require 30% less space).
 Still, Chinese characters are very complex so it is recommended to use a larger text font in your in-app/game text.

 Furthermore, there are two different types of Chinese languages available to choose from on both app stores: Simplified Chinese (zh-CN) and Traditional Chinese Taiwan (zh-TW).
 Whether to use one or the other depends on the region you want to target as the language spoken differs from one region to another.
-However, we would recommend defaulting your app or game to Simplified Chinese as this is preferred by most users in mainland China.
+However, we would recommend defaulting your app or game to Simplified Chinese, as this is preferred by most users in mainland China.

-It is recommended to translate your title when entering the Chinese market.
+It is recommended to translate your title when entering the Chinese mobile app market.
 For games in particular, it is even recommended to rename your game and keep the title under 5 Chinese characters.
 This practice makes the title easier to pronounce and remember which can then positively impact downloads.
 Also, keep in mind that you don’t have to add spaces between Chinese characters for your title or subtitle.

 For the long description, it is advised to use bullet lists rather than long paragraphs to make it less time-consuming.
 Chinese users usually do not want to read long texts and would rather watch your app’s video, screenshots, and/or gameplay.
-You could also consider including and highlighting social proof (if you have any) in the long description as this is an effective way to convert customers in China.
+You could also consider including and highlighting social proof (if you have any) in the long description for your app, as this is an effective way to convert customers in China.

 - Bright and colorful images: Increasing saturation and removing dark colors (brown, grey, etc), especially for games, makes visuals pop and appeal more to Chinese users.

-- Busy creatives: Creatives are covered or filled with many small elements, particle systems, and special effects so that no space is left unfilled or blank – Chinese customers tend to prefer complex and crowded creatives.
+- Busy creatives: Creatives are covered or filled with many small elements, particle systems, and special effects so that no space is left unfilled or blank.
+Chinese customers tend to prefer complex and crowded creatives.

 - Detailed visuals: Have your visuals include easy-to-understand text/subtitles and links that show users all the relevant features and functions (5 or 6 screenshots).
 For example, adding customized text boxes to each screenshot can positively impact conversion.

-The Korean alphabet in South Korea is called “Hangul” and, as in Latin languages, it is written from left to right.
+The Korean alphabet in South Korea is called Hangul and, as in Latin languages, it is written from left to right.
 One Hangul character generally takes the equivalent space of two English characters.
 So, in cases where the translation doesn’t fit, adjusting the font size may not always be the best solution because this can make the words difficult to read.

 We would recommend translating your title when you enter the South Korean market.
-In fact, 75% of the top 25 apps and games on both the App Store and Google Play Store in Korea have their title either solely in Korean or in both Korean and English, separated either by a dash, a space, or with the other version in parentheses.
+In fact, 75% of the top 25 apps and games on both the App Store and Google Play in Korea have their title either solely in Korean or in both Korean and English, separated either by a dash, a space, or with the other version in parentheses.
 This is because the majority of users want to see their apps and games in Korean due to the market’s moderate proficiency in English.

-When it comes to creative assets, like Japan, the Korean market is extremely different from the West.
-Korean customers tend to prefer complex designs, rather than minimalistic and realistic designs found in the West.
+When it comes to creative assets, the Korean market is extremely different from the West.
+Korean customers tend to prefer complex designs than minimalistic and realistic designs found in the West.
 An important element for this audience is “aegyo” – the use of cute and babyish voices and facial expressions especially to get your way.
 So, adding anime elements and cute characters/storylines to games, or including Asian models in your app screenshots, can make your creatives more appealing to Korean users.
 Here are some other general tips to successfully culturalize your creative assets for a South Korean market:

 - Character-focused graphics: Korean customers tend to like high-quality in-game graphics and are drawn by images that display a large number of characters.
 Emphasizing the characters can make creatives more appealing to South Korean users.